For Healthier Tomorrows

 The Yellow Tractor Project is a non-profit organization that creates fruit and vegetable gardens to advocate for healthier tomorrows, physically, environmentally and economically.

-Sponsor a Yellow Tractor fruit and vegetable garden for a sustainable corporate citizenship project with an empasis on community engagement.
-Join visionary companies like Blue Cross Blue Shield of Illinois and Edelman, Chicago who support public health initatives and the alliviation of hunger and poverty.
+Sponsor a Yellow Tractor fruit and vegetable garden for a sustainable corporate citizenship project with an emphasis on community engagement.
+Join visionary companies like Blue Cross Blue Shield of Illinois and Edelman Chicago who support public health initatives and the alleviation of hunger and poverty.
 Our projects create hands-on employee volunteer opportunities.
 Give the gift of a garden to area schools, civic organizations, food distribution centers and more.
-Stand behind your company's commitment to national initiatives like STEM, STEAM, Education and the Environment.
+Stand behind your company's commitment to national initiatives like STEM, STEAM, education and the environment.
 Contact us to learn more.

 Bring The Yellow Tractor Project to Your Organization

 Not sure how to become part of the Yellow Tractor Project?
 Tell us about your organization and how it would benefit from a Yellow Tractor garden.
 We will brainstorm with you to uncover ways you may not have considered.
 Our pilot programs have proven the effectiveness of our gardens in areas beyond education.
 Economic and community development, job skills training, youth programming, and the support of social enterprise are concrete examples of the endless possiblities.
 We can help articulate your vision, guide you through fundraising scenarios and assist in the creation of sustainable funding models.
 Through our networks, we can help identify community partnerships and engagement channels including recipient groups for excess yield.